Chemical and Petroleum Engineering BEng (Hons) or MEng – 2020 entry

 Chemical and Petroleum Engineering placements

-Our academic work in all areas is enhanced by strong industrial links, both in the UK and overseas.
+Our academic work is enhanced by strong industrial links in all areas, both in the UK and overseas.
 These links have enabled us to arrange Professional Training placements in which we have built up considerable experience and expertise.

-Placements provide the opportunity for you to gain invaluable first-hand experience of how industry operates, and to apply your theoretical knowledge to real-life technical problems.
+Placements provide you with invaluable first-hand experience of how industry operates and allow you to apply your theoretical knowledge to real-life technical problems.

-Many of our students take a Professional Training placement, which provides an outstanding opportunity to gain practical experience, giving you a head start in your future career.
+Many of our students choose to take a Professional Training placement, which provides an excellent opportunity to gain practical experience, giving you a head start in your future career.
 Companies that have participated in our scheme include:

 - Fluor Corporation